I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 • Tool search tool made available by Gateway

-{"prompt": "Tell me what I can do with tools"}
+{"prompt": "Tell me what I can do with these tools"}

 CleanShot 2026-01-18 at 08.40.47@2x

-The tool list was returned as expected!
+We got the tool list as expected!

 Now let's check if the addition tool works: